Skip to main content

 A reverse trial and freemium are not the same thing – although the process of a reverse trial can lead users to experience your freemium version.

-Freemium is a product pricing model where users can gain access to a product for completely free.
+The freemium business model is a product pricing model where users can gain access to a product for completely free.
 No need to part with any cash.
-The catch is that the features on a freemium version are limited, with more advanced, potentially more important features locked behind a paywall.
+The catch is that the features on a freemium version are limited, with more advanced features locked behind a paywall.

 A reverse trial is different because users will first have access to all the features of your product right at the start before being dropped into a freemium experience.
 The entire toolkit is available to them, for a limited time.